Mr. Monk's Last Case: A Monk Movie: Plot

-Stottlemeyer, finally on Monk's side, reaffirms that Eden is "the guy" and has Monk sneak into Eden's party so that he can steal his laptop which contains vital information.
+Stottlemeyer, finally on Monk's side, reaffirms that Eden is "the guy" and has Monk sneak into Eden's party so that he can steal his laptop, which contains vital information.
 Disguised as a bartender, Monk is caught right away.
 Eden confesses, but he does not divulge how he murdered Griffin.
 Monk steals the laptop, but is chased by Eden who pushes him off the cliff.
-He is rescued by floating on an inflatable doll and reunites with Molly who tells him to give up on the case as she does not want to lose him too.
+He is rescued.
+Molly asks him to give up his investigation, as she does not want to lose him too.
 Monk once again begins to think of suicide and heads to a funeral home to look at caskets.
-When he notices that the twins who own it have slightly different shaped heads, Monk finally puts the case together.
+When he notices that twin directors have slightly different shaped heads, Monk solves the case.

-Just as Eden is about to launch off to orbit the Earth, Monk and the rest of the team arrive and stop the launch.
-Monk reveals what happened: Eden had done his research on Griffin, who was considered a perfectionist and loved bungee jumping.
-He had Kubrick break into his workshop and replace Griffin's tape measure with a new one with the inches slightly off, resulting in it being longer than usual.
-Griffin measured his cord with a bad tape measure, resulting in his death.
-Stottlemeyer happily quits and Eden is placed under arrest for the murder of Griffin and his partner.
-Monk returns to the park to prepare for his suicide, but is visited by the spirit of Trudy who also brings Griffin and the numerous other people whom he helped.
+Just as Eden is about to launch into orbit, Monk and the rest of the team arrive and stop the blastoff.
+Monk reveals what happened: Eden had done his research on Griffin, who always prepared his own bungee cord.
+Eden had Kubrick break into his workshop and replace Griffin's tape measure with one with the inches slightly off.
+Griffin measured his bungee cord with a bad tape measure, making it too long.
+Stottlemeyer happily quits, and Eden is placed under arrest for the murder of Griffin and his partner.

+Monk returns to the park to prepare for his suicide, but is visited by the spirit of Trudy, who also brings Griffin and the numerous other people whom he helped.
 One of them is a woman whose case has not been solved yet.
 Realizing that he has made a difference, Molly gives Monk back his visitor's pass to get him into the precinct.
 Monk resumes life and decides to become a consultant again.

-Later, Natalie adopts a surly dog from the shelter whom she noticed had habits similar to Monk's and gives it to him.
-Monk smiles at the gesture.